 The Maya Research Program is a U.S.-based non-profit organization (501c3) that sponsors archaeological and ethnographic research in Middle America.
 Each summer since 1992, we have sponsored archaeological fieldwork at the ancient Maya sites of Blue Creek, Nojol Nah, Xnoha, and Grey Fox in northwestern Belize.

-In 2014 we again offer opportunities to participate in our field program and learn about the Maya of the past and today.
+In 2015 we again offer opportunities to participate in our field program and learn about the Maya of the past and today.
 The Blue Creek project is open to student and non-student participants, regardless of experience.
-The field school is certified by the Register of Professional Archaeologists and participants will receive training in archaeological field and laboratory techniques.
+The field school has been certified by the Register of Professional Archaeologists and participants will receive training in archaeological field and laboratory techniques.
 Academic credit and scholarships are available.

-Application Process: The maximum number of participants for each 2-week archaeological field school session ranges from 30 to 35 students and volunteers.
+Application Process: The maximum number of participants for each 2-week archaeological field school session ranges from 25 to 30 students and volunteers.
 Participants will be accepted on a first come, first served basis.
-To enroll, the applicant should forward a 2014 enrollment form (http://www.mayaresearchprogram.org/web-content/helpdig_form.html ) and appropriate deposit to the Maya Research Program.
+To enroll, the applicant should forward an enrollment form (http://www.mayaresearchprogram.org ) and appropriate deposit to the Maya Research Program.

 Cost: The donation for a single two-week session for non-students is $ $1750 USD.
 A special first-session rate of $1500 is available to students currently enrolled in an accredited University or College.
 If more than one session is desired, the donation is $1200 for each additional session.
+(For instance, students would pay $1500 for thier first 2 week session and $1200 for the second 2 week session for a total of $2750 for four weeks).
 A non-refundable deposit of $250 per session is required to hold your spot.
 (Participants are responsible for their travel costs to Belize).
 If a student wishes to receive academic credit, tuition costs (via the University of Texas at Tyler or their home institution) will apply in addition to the required donation to the Maya Research Program.

-The Maya Research Program also offers specialized laboratory and field courses (ANTH 4399) for students and volunteers in addition to the general archaeological field school (ANTH 4361).
-The specific study areas for the specialized laboratory and field courses (ANTH 4399) are:
+The Maya Research Program also offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school.
+The specific study areas for the specialized laboratory and field courses are:

-1. Laboratory and Field Methods: Ceramic Analysis (understanding ceramic production, seriation, modal analysis, Type-Variety analysis) - limited to 5 persons in Session 3
+1. Laboratory and Field Methods: Artifact Analysis (ceramics, lithics, groundstone, and obsidian) - limited to 5 persons in Session 3

 2. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 5 persons in Session 3.